PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_removal.md

 We will set the initial concentrations of all `seed species` to be the final concentrations of the simulation result for our `adaptation.bngl` model, and see if our simulation can restore them to the inital concentrations of the `adaptation.bngl` model.

 First go to the `adaptation.bngl` model, and set `L0` as `1e7`.
 Also include concentration of each combination of methylation state and ligand binding state of the receptor complex as `observables`.
-(Concentration of other sepcies are already restored to original state, like CheY-P).
+(Concentration of other sepcies are already restored to original state when adapting, like CheY-P).
 Run the simulation.
 Go to `RuleBender-workspace/PROJECT_NAME/results/adaptation/` and find the simulation result at the final time point.

 Input those concentrations to the `seed species` section of our `removal.bngl` model.